 SACOG provides technical assistance for a variety of programs funded with Cap-and-Trade Auction Proceeds, as well as other grants and state funding opportunities.
 California’s Cap-and-Trade Program took effect in early 2012.

-SACOG conducts programming rounds to allocate funds to projects based on available apportionments of regional Congestion Mitigation and Air Quality (CMAQ), Regional Surface Transportation Program (RSTP), State Transportation Improvement Program (STIP), and Active Transportation Program (ATP) funds.
-These funds are distributed through Regional ATP, Air Quality, Regional Bicycle & Pedestrian Funding Program (BPFP), Community Design, Transportation Demand Management (TDM) and Regional/Local Funding Programs.
+SACOG conducts funding rounds to allocate funds to transportation projects based on available apportionments of regional Congestion Mitigation and Air Quality (CMAQ), Regional Surface Transportation Program (RSTP), State Transportation Improvement Program (STIP), Active Transportation Program (ATP), and SACOG managed funds.
+The funds get distributed through individual funding programs that together make up a funding round.
+The 2018 Funding Round consists of the Regional Program, Community Design, Regional ATP, Next Generation Transportation Demand Management (TDM), and Green Region programs.

 The federally required Transportation Improvement Program (TIP) is known as the Metropolitan Transportation Improvement Program (MTIP) in the Sacramento Region.
 It is a short-term listing of surface transportation projects that receive federal funds, are subject to a federally required action, or are regionally significant.
 Apart from some improvements to the region’s airports and the Port of Sacramento, all regionally significant transportation projects and federally funded capital projects are part of the MTIP.